-This year we celebrate the tenth BKIT Charity Cycle Ride, a 26 mile circular signposted route around the beautiful Warwickshire countryside starting (at 10:30am) and finishing at the Bandstand, Pump Room Gardens, Leamington Spa.
-The route passes Warwick Castle, Charlecote, Wellesbourne and Chesterton Wood and is paved, fairly flat and suitable for cyclists of all levels.
+The eleventh annual BKIT Charity Cycle Ride.
+Open for all ages and abilities, a 26 mile circular signposted route around the beautiful Warwickshire countryside starting (1030am) and finishing at the Bandstand, Pump Room Gardens, Leamington Spa.

 Since 2007 we have raised over £65,000 that has helped build and fund the ongoing work at the Gilly Mundy Memorial Community School in rural Haryana, Northern India.